Is Weed Legal in Alaska?

 Alaska residents seeking to become qualified caregivers must include their name on their designated patient’s application for the Medical Marijuana Registry.
 They must also include a sworn statement they are at least 21 years old, with proof on a photo ID, and that they have never been convicted of a felony controlled substance offense.

-Visitors 21 and older with a valid ID can purchase up to one ounce (1 oz.), or 28.35 grams, of usable cannabis, or seven (7) grams of cannabis concentrate, or total cannabis less than 5.6 grams of THC.
-However, cannabis may only be consumed on private property or at licensed consumption sites.
+Visitors 21 and older with a valid ID can purchase up to 1 ounce, or 28.35 grams, of usable cannabis; or 7 grams, or 0.25 ounces, of cannabis concentrate; or total cannabis containing less than 5.6 grams, or 0.2 ounces, of THC.

-Alaska does not recognize medical marijuana cards issued by other states.
-Rhode Island and Michigan accept Alaska MMR ID cards through their state reciprocity programs.
+Alaska marijuana laws do not recognize medical marijuana cards issued by other states.

 Licensing for Growers, Manufacturers, Processors, Retailers etc.

-Under Measure 2, the MCB grants cannabis licenses for four types of establishments: cultivators, processors, dispensaries, and testing labs.
+Under Measure 2, the MCB can grant an Alaska marijuana license for four types of marijuana businesses: cultivators, processors, dispensaries, and testing labs.
 Each are subject to an annual licensing fee as well as a non-refundable application fee and renewal fee.